Introduction to Toronto

 Going to a game

-Cryptic conversations about “The Leafs” and “the Blue Jays” will make a lot more sense if you go to an NHL or MLB game.
-Both professional hockey and baseball offer an unforgettable—if a bit pricey—experience and locals are truly passionate about their team.
+Cryptic conversations about “The Leafs” and “the Blue Jays” will make a lot more sense if you go to a National Hockey League (NHL) or Major League Baseball (MLB) game.
+Both professional hockey and baseball offer an unforgettable—if a bit pricey—experience, and locals are truly passionate about their team.

-Baseball fan?
-Go support the Raptors during the exciting NBA games!
-And for your introduction to Canadian football, you can cheer for the Argonauts.
+If you’re a basketball fan, go support the Raptors during the exciting National Basketball Association (NBA) games!
+For your introduction to Canadian football, you can cheer for the Argonauts.

-Sorry, “football” fans—it’s called “soccer” around here and it’s not as big as in many parts of the world.
-You can still watch games with the Toronto FC, a club competing in Major League Soccer as a member of the Eastern Conference.
+Sorry, “football” fans—it’s called “soccer” in North America, and it’s not as popular a sport in Canada as in many other parts of the world.
+You can still watch games with the Toronto FC, a club competing in Major League Soccer.

 Playing sports

-No need to break the bank to stay active, Toronto offers plenty of interesting and free options to get your heart rate up!
+There is no need to break the bank to stay active in Toronto, as there are plenty of interesting and free options to get your heart rate up!
 For instance, you can use one of the public tennis courts located in popular city parks such as High Park.
+There are also many free outdoor gyms and some free fitness centres.

 Arts and culture in Toronto